osbuild/osbuild/docs/osbuild.1.rst

-                                build (can be passed multiple times) --json                          output results in JSON format --output-directory=DIR          directory where result objects are stored
+                                build (can be passed multiple times) --json                          output results in JSON format --output-directory=DIR          directory where result objects are stored --inspect                       return the manifest in JSON format including all the ids

 NB: If neither ``--output-directory`` nor ``--checkpoint`` is specified, no attempt to build the manifest will be made.